Staying Healthy on Safari. Avoiding Covid, Malaria, Allergies & more on African Safari

 The essence of travelling to new places is to have a good time seeing, learning, and doing different things.
 Falling sick on a holiday can really dampen the mood for you and the people you travelled with.

-The advice stated below is of a preventive nature and we strongly recommend a consultation with your doctor such that your specific needs are addressed.
+The advice stated below is preventive and we strongly recommend a consultation with your doctor such that your specific needs are addressed.
 Our general thought process is that "Prevention is better than cure".

 Staying Healthy On An African Safari

-1. Wear your mask - especially in social situations or closed spaces
+- Wear your mask - especially in big social situations

-2. Sanitize your hands - especially after touching common surfaces.
-If you can, try to avoid touching most surfaces.
+- Sanitize your hands - especially after touching common surfaces.
+If you can, it's better to avoid touching most surfaces - eventually, you develop the habit.

-The good news is that you have already been doing these for a while, and you can definitely do it again for that peace of mind.
+The good news is that you have ever done these for a while, and you can definitely do it again for that peace of mind.

 2. Allergies

-There are so many allergies, especially for food.
+There are so many allergies, especially to food.
 Depending on your specific allergies, you might need to take different precautions.

 Since we are not medical professionals, we advise you to do the following;

-1. Consult with your doctor about your travel plans in relation to your allergies
+- Consult with your doctor about your travel plans about your allergies

-2. Talk to your tour consultant about your allergies and restrictions
+- Talk to your tour consultant about your allergies and relevant restrictions

-At the end of this, your trip should be well organized to suit your needs at every stage, so that you can only focus on enjoying the moment - the NOW.
+At the end of the day, your trip should be well organized to suit your needs at every stage, so that you can only focus on enjoying the moment - the NOW.

 3. Malaria

-Malaria is among the big killers in Africa, especially in the Subsaharan region. since mosquitoes can survive in any relatively warm place with stagnant water, Malaria is a very easy disease to catch - but equally very avoidable.
+Malaria is among the biggest killers in Africa, especially in the Subsaharan region.
+Since mosquitoes can survive in any relatively warm place with stagnant water, Malaria is a very easy disease to catch - but equally very avoidable.

 Here are some things you can do to avoid mosquito bites.